ozymandiaslone/tes/readme.md

 ❌ Allow the server to generate wikipedia queries and add data from wikipedia to its resources when generating a helpful response.

+❌ Allow the server to search the major internet browsers & read results.

 # [UNDER DEVELOPMENT]
-✅ Implement super basic API on one server (VERY BASIC, just serving files & accepting POST requests rn.
+✅ ~~Implement super basic API on one server (VERY BASIC, just serving files & accepting POST requests rn.~~

-✅ INCREDIBLY rough draft of web client to interact with API.
+✅ ~~INCREDIBLY rough draft of web client to interact with API.~~

 ❌ Do some css styling.
 The website looks horrible.

-❌ Add the LLM to the server, allowing it to process queries.
+✅ ~~Add the LLM to the server, allowing it to process queries.~~

-❌ Figure out exactly how I'm going to handle the responses to the clients.
+✅ ~~Figure out exactly how I'm going to handle the responses to the clients.~~ It was just UUID's

+❌ Clean up and fix github/project structure.
+(I'm still learning, help would be accepted lol)